bkwasecki/shop_project/README.md

 * List of products sorted in order by filters and pagination
 * Search products by name
-* Add amount of the products in cart depending how many products are in stock
+* Add amount of the products in the cart depending how many products are in stock
 * Double check your cart by hovering over the cart icon

 ## Technical Notes